In a statistical test, observed data is used to decide whether or not to reject a restriction on the data-generating probability distribution.

-The hypothesis that the restriction is indeed true is called null hypothesis, while the hypothesis that the restriction is not true (because another restriction incompatible with it is true) is called alternative hypothesis.
+The assumption that the restriction is true is called null hypothesis, while the statement that the restriction is not true is called alternative hypothesis.

 Usually, the null hypothesis is denoted by , while the alternative hypothesis is denoted by .

 In order to fully understand the concept of alternative hypothesis, we need to remember the essential elements of a statistical inference problem:

 we observe a sample drawn from an unknown probability distribution;

 in principle, any valid probability distribution could have generated the sample;

 however, we usually place some a priori restrictions on the set of possible data-generating distributions;

 the restricted set of distributions, denoted by , is called a statistical model.

 A couple of simple examples follow.

 Example If we assume that the data are drawn from a normal distribution, then the statistical model is the set of all normal distributions.